 Life in Eastern Europe

 In 1990, following dream guidance (which I describe in my book The Hidden Lives of Dreams), I volunteered with the United States Peace Corps as a Teacher Trainer in Eastern Europe.
 I viewed the work ahead as spiritual service that could contribute to life behind the newly fallen Iron Curtain, a part of the world whose suffering, dignity and depth profoundly moved me.
 In Poland, I coordinated the English Department of a three-year Teacher Training College in the town of Torun, where I got married.
 Since that time, Europe has been my home.
-Over the past thirty years, my travels, work, and studies in literature, comparative religion and psychology, along with all that I have learned from my life relationships, have helped me build up a better understanding of myself, the world, dreams and the Divine.
+Over the past thirty years, my travels, work, and studies in literature, comparative religion and psychology, along with all that I have learned from my life relationships and my years working as a psychotherapist have helped me build up a better understanding of myself, the world, dreams and the Divine.

 Life in Switzerland